CICM/HoaLibrary-Max/README.md

 ##### Licence :

-The hoa.library in under the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GNU Public License</a>.
+The hoa.library is under the <a title="GNU" href="http://www.gnu.org/copyleft/gpl.html" target="_blank">GNU Public License</a>.
 If you want to avoid the restrictions of the GPL and use Hoa Library for a closed-source product, please contact the <a title="CICM" href="http://cicm.mshparisnord.org/" target="_blank">CICM</a>.

 ##### Objects :